Is a Trucking Company Liable if Their Driver is Drunk and Causes an Accident?

 - Lost future earnings

 - Permanent disability

 Your lawyer will work hard to get you as much money as possible.
 It depends on how bad your injuries are.
 It also depends on whether or not you’ll be able to fully recover from your injuries.

-Call an experienced truck accident lawyer in Baton Rouge at Babcock Trial Lawyers today and schedule your initial consultation.
+Call an experienced truck accident lawyer in Baton Rouge at Babcock Injury Lawyers today and schedule your initial consultation.
 It’s absolutely free and you pay nothing until you settle your case.
 The trucking company will have a lawyer working for them and you should too.